Sexual Harassment

 - Provide two hours or more of sexual harassment training every two years if the employer has 50 or more employees (part-time or full-time).

-Contact a Sexual Harassment Lawyer to Discuss Your Case
+Contact a Sexual Harassment Lawyer to Discuss Your Claim

 If you are an employer who needs assistance conducting a proper sexual harassment investigation and mitigating liability, or an employee who has faced sexual harassment at work and needs more information about filing a claim, you should reach out to a California employment discrimination attorney.